NGC 3689

 NGC 3689 is an intermediate spiral galaxy in the constellation of Leo.
 Its velocity with respect to the cosmic microwave background is 3049 ± 22 km/s, which corresponds to a Hubble distance of 44.97 ± 3.16 Mpc (~147 million light-years).
 However, 16 non-redshift measurements give a closer distance of 39.350 ± 2.088 Mpc (~128 million light-years).
 The galaxy was discovered by German-British astronomer William Herschel on 6 April 1785.

-The SIMBAD database lists NGC 3689 as a radio galaxy.
+NGC 3689 is a radio galaxy, i.e. it has giant regions of radio emission extending well beyond its visible structure.

 The SAGA Astronomical Survey for the search for satellite galaxies orbiting another galaxy confirmed the presence of two satellite galaxies for NGC 3689.